 Real-time interaction

-Participants can ask questions, seek clarification, and engage in discussions.
+Participants can ask questions, ask for clarification, and engage in discussions.
 This instant feedback can enhance understanding and retention of the material.

 Accountability and commitment